Do you ever sit down on a metal chair and feel a shock run through you? It’s not a pleasant feeling.

 Static electricity can build up between objects due to tribocharging or by electrostatic induction.
 Usually, when electrostatic discharge occurs, there is a visible spark of electricity between the two electrically charged objects that were brought together.

 In fact, electrostatic discharge can produce amazing electrical spark shows.
-In the natural world, lighting that is accompanied by the sound of thunder is a large electrostatic discharge event.
+In the natural world, lightning that is accompanied by the sound of thunder is a large electrostatic discharge event.
 Other times, electrostatic discharge may produce no sparks or noise at all.

 However, even when it is unnoticed, electrostatic discharge can still cause damage to electronic devices.